nightfallai/nightfall-python-sdk/CONTRIBUTING.md

 ## Responsibilities
 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux, etc.
-* Ensure backwards compatibility with Java 8
+* Ensure backwards compatibility with Python 3.7+.
 * Create issues for each major change and enhancement that you wish to make.
 * Discuss proposed changes transparently and collect community feedback.
 * Avoid introducing new external dependencies whenever possible.
 When absolutely required, validate the software